 Croatia’s second city, Split is a fantastic blend of maritime history and laid back urban vibes.
-Often overlooked by Dubrovnik, Split actually makes the perfect base to rent a boat and explore the Dalmatian coast of Croatia.
+Often overlooked by Dubrovnik, Split actually makes the perfect base to rent a boat and explore the Dalmatian coast when sailing in Croatia.
 And with a palm fringed, sea facing promenade, and some of the most popular Croatian islands on its doorstep, you’ll see why this city is quickly catching up with it’s more glamorous neighbor.

 The city of Split has plenty to keep visitors occupied for more than a few days, especially history buffs.
 Diocletian’s Palace is the must see sight when you’re visiting the city - in fact you can’t really miss it.
 This Roman fortress sprawls across the old town and is fantastically well preserved.
 Just wandering the alleyways is like experiencing what it must have been like for the Roman inhabitants, although these days the shopping and the food is probably much better.